-In order to provide a fault-tolerant loop circuit that is Fire code compliant, isolator modules must be installed in series with the loop circuit.
-Isolators modules detect short-circuit conditions and consequently interrupt the loop circuit.
-If a short-circuit occurs, the two isolators adjacent to the shorted section will open and split the loop in such way as to allow the panel to drive the elements on either side of the interruption.
-No more than 32 detectors/devices should be installed between two isolator modules.
+In order to provide a fault-tolerant loop circuit that is Fire code compliant, isolator must be wired in series to the loop circuit.
+These devices detect short-circuits and in response interrupt the loop circuit.
+In the event of a short-circuit, the isolators at either side of the shorted segment will isolate it from the rest of the loop thus allowing all other segments to operate normally.
+No more than 32 detectors/devices can be installed between two isolator modules.

-Many detectors/devices have built-in isolators and therefore do not require isolator modules.
+Many devices already have built-in isolators and therefore do not require isolator modules.
 Refer to Appendix A, Appendix B and Appendix C for further details.